laurenperez/SEIR-Flex-8.30.22-Yeti/src/course-materials/react-fundamentals/week-15/day-2/lecture-materials/react-css.md

   -Interpolation
   -Placeholders

-✨  Let's give it some fancy colors: #ce649a & hotpink
+✨  Let's give it a fancy background-color: #ce649a

 ✨  Bonus: refector to accept props and add a prop style